Athishpranav2003/fluent-plugin-throttle/README.md

 message with the current log rate of the group is emitted repeatedly.
 This is the delay between every repetition.

+#### group\_emit\_metrics

+Default: `false`.

+When a group reaches its limit, metrics will be emitted for the logs being dropped if this value is true .
+This metrics can be scraped like any other metrics emitted in prometheus format. `podname` is a additional label available to identify the throttled groups. \\
+Metrics for the filter is
+- `fluentd_throttle_rate_limit_exceeded`

 ## License

 Apache License, Version 2.0